pSpitzner/stimulating_modular_cultures/README.md

 ## Getting started
 We provide [interactive notebooks](notebooks) which serve as a good starting point, they showcase the models and link which parts of the code lead to which plot.
+(Note: refactoring of backed for Revision 1 needed)

 ## Code structure